Book Cover (Shokko Nishiki)

 Size (cm) : W11.5 x H16.5 (not including the folded part, for paperback books)

-Product Name : Book Cover (Shokko Nishiki)
+Product : Book Cover (Shokko Nishiki)

 Size (cm) : W11.5 x H16.5 (not including the folded part, for paperback books)

-Related Tags : bookmarkWrapping availableFamous fabricPattern: Shokuben Nishiki (red brocade)
+Tags : bookmarkWrapping availableFamous fabricPattern: Shokuben Nishiki (red brocade)

-Remark : Please note that the pattern may be different from the picture shown due to the cutting process.
-Please be forewarned.
+Other : The pattern may be different from the image shown due to the cutting process.
+Please understand this in advance.

 Other : Gift wrapping service available

-Customer Reviews
+Reviews

-Product Description
+Description

 A book cover of brocade with popular ancient design, will make reading more amusing.